BernhardHumm/AAI/manuscript/03_Knowledge_Representation.md

 When implementing the scripts for extracting the Art Ontology from Wikidata, we put quite some effort in data cleansing measures, e.g., eliminating birth and death dates that are not valid, birth and death places that are no locations, artist's movements that are no artistic movements etc.

-Wikidata is still a suitable source for the Art Ontology example in this book and for Web apps like [openArtBrowser](https://openartbrowser.org).
+Wikidata is still a suitable source for the Art Ontology example in this book and for web apps like [openArtBrowser](https://openartbrowser.org).
 However, in a project for one of the leading German Arts museums ([Staedel digital collection](https://sammlung.staedelmuseum.de)), the use of general-purpose knowledge graphs like Wikidata was out of question due to their quality deficiencies.